KKBOX/LFLiveKitMac/README.md

 ## Requirements

+Currently it is only tested on

+- macOS 10.13 and Xcode 9.1 to 9.2.
-Currently it is only tested on macOS 10.12 and Xcode 8.3.
-However, but it should support Xcode 7 and macOS 10.8 and above.
+- macOS 10.12 and Xcode 8.3.

+However, it should support Xcode 7 and macOS 10.8 and above.

 ## Usage